ice1000/multi-school-sop/README.md

 # Multi-school SoP
-A latex template for writing statement-of-purpose for many schools at the same time.
+A $\LaTeX$ template for writing statement-of-purpose for many schools at the same time.

 Note that this template is tested with a Linux system (including WSL) with TeX Live.
 It needs Perl 5 (preinstalled on most Linux distributions) and `latexmk` to work.